 I have a pamphlet of text and images forthcoming with Gorse Editions in 2024 (I change this every year but it will happen).
 These are just some examples - nowhere is ever up to date.

-Having worked a lot with spoken word I became increasingly interested in working with sound, making several pieces over the years such as filmpoems in collaboration with others.
+Having worked a lot with spoken word I became increasingly interested in working with sound, making several pieces over the years such as filmpoems solo and in collaboration with others.
 I undertook an ecoacoustics residency with composers/sound artists Annea Lockwood and Leah Barclay in 2019, following an initial self led residency at Camp in France in 2018 exploring field recording and use of instruments.
 I am on Bandcamp as Clare Archibald/Applicable Tenses - follow button in the social bar at the top of this page

-I have since composed/designed and performed the sound for Can You Hear the Interim (2020) using electronics, field recordings, harmonium, piano and harmonica.
+I composed/designed and performed the sound for Can You Hear the Interim (2020) using electronics, field recordings, harmonium, piano and harmonica.
 In 2020 I also released a soundscape (field and binaural recordings, spoken word), Memory of Unrepeat (Slow Notes for Voegelin) as part of a the Slow Notes series by Broken 20 records.